Catherine T. Montgomery: Personal life and legacy

 Montgomery lived with fellow educator Ida Agnes Baker; they were both among the founding members of the PLF.
 "Memories of financial struggle, of trans-continental trips, of farming together, come to me as I recall the locking of Ida Baker’s life with mine, but above all comes the memory of tramping together", she wrote in a eulogy for her partner, who died when she was struck by a street car in 1921.

 Montgomery died in 1957, aged 90 years, in Bellingham.
 She left much of her estate to the Washington State Federation of Women's Clubs to enlarge and improve Federation Forest State Park, where the Catherine Montgomery Nature Interpretive Center hosts educational programs about the forest.
-In 2010, she was induced into the Northwest Women's Hall of Fame, as "the Mother of the Pacific Crest Trail".
+In 2010, she was inducted into the Northwest Women's Hall of Fame, as "the Mother of the Pacific Crest Trail".

 Montgomery's former home in Bellingham became housing for the Sisters of Newark serving at St. Joseph's Hospital.